prominence-eosc/docs/advanced-workflows.md

 53247   multiple-job-factories/renderB/1   2021-10-02 07:27:55   idle                  busybox   echo B $frame
 ```

+A single workflow can of course contain different types of job factories.

 ## Combining job factories and DAGs
 It is possible to define a workflow involving both job factories and dependencies between jobs.
 In the example below we use a job factory to
 run 4 `process` jobs, then once these have completed a `merge` job is run.